Monica McInerney

 Monica McInerney is a best-selling Australian-born, Dublin-based writer.
 In 2014, 2016, 2018 and 2019 McInerney was voted into the top ten of Booktopia's 'Australia's Favourite Novelist' poll.
-Her 12th novel, The Trip of a Lifetime, was released in July 2017, and her books have been published in multiple countries and languages.
+Her 13th novel, 'The Godmothers', was released in 2020.
+Her first children's book 'Marcie Gill and the Caravan Park Cat' was published in 2021.
+Her books have been published worldwide and in more than a dozen languages.

 Life

 McInerney grew up in a family of seven children in the Clare Valley wine region of South Australia, where her father was the railway stationmaster and her mother worked in the local library.
 Since then Monica has lived in several Australian cities, and in Ireland and London.

 A book publicist for ten years, McInerney has also worked on events such as the Dublin International Writers' Festival.
 She has previously worked as an event manager and organiser of tourism festivals, a freelance writer/editor, a record company press officer, a barmaid, grape picker and hotel cleaner; and in arts marketing, public relations and television production roles.

-For more than 25 years, McInerney and her Irish husband have been moving back and forth between Australia and Ireland.
+For more than 30 years, McInerney and her Irish husband have been moving back and forth between Australia and Ireland.
 They currently live in Dublin.

+In November 2022, a sculpture of McInerney was unveiled opposite her childhood home in Clare.
+The work, by South Australian sculptor Paul Leditschke, depicts McInerney as a 10-year-old girl reading a book on the rooftop of her family home.
+It was erected by the Riesling Trail Committee which manages a 35km walking and cycling track that runs through the Clare Valley.